8 Steps to Raise a Healthy Toddler

-Many households of the past forced children to eat everything on their plate before they were permitted to leave.
+Many households of the past forced children to eat everything on their plates before they were permitted to leave.
 While this may have been effective once upon a time, it can also create unhealthy associations with food that could affect your toddler later in life.

 By all means, offer plenty of nutritious foods for your toddler, but allow them to decide how much or how little they want.
 They may eat it all, or they may take a few bites.
 But it would help if you didn’t force them to eat it, as they will be more resistant to eating it as they grow older.
-You and your partner can eat any leftover food, so there’s no wastage.
+You and your partner can eat any leftover food, so there’s no waste.

 Offer Plenty to Drink

-Fluids, fluids, fluids are essential for developing excellent health habits, and it can include everything from water to juice, or even breast milk if they’re still feeding.
+Fluids, fluids, and fluids are essential for developing excellent health habits, and it can include everything from water to juice, or even breast milk if they’re still feeding.
 Through these fluids, kids will get the nutrients they need and can keep them hydrated, which is vital if they’re spending all afternoon running around the park or playing with friends.

-As it’s easy for kids and toddlers to get wrapped up in their activities, encouraging regular drinks breaks will prevent them from overheating and getting exhausted.
+As it’s easy for kids and toddlers to get wrapped up in their activities, encouraging regular drink breaks will prevent them from overheating and getting exhausted.
 If possible, you may be able to give them a watch with an alarm that will remind them to take a sip every 30 minutes to an hour.

 Keep an Eye on Their Concentration